tboulund-devops/devops-exam-project-madsvodder/README.md

-# [...]
+# FreshTomatoes 🍅

-> [!NOTE]
+Fresh Tomatoes is a simple, stripped-down version of Rotten Tomatoes.
+It’s a small movie database where users can browse movies and leave ratings.
-> Provide a project title in the heading above.
-Just below this note write a short description of the application you plan to build.
+The goal of the project is to keep things simple and focus on the basics of a full-stack CRUD movie rating app with a clean, user-friendly interface.

 [...]

 ## Tech-stack

-> Frontend: Angular
+Frontend: Angular
-> backend: C# ASP.net core
+Backend: C# ASP.net core
-> Database: MsSQL
+Database: MsSQL

 ## Architecture